aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 .. note:: For |SNR| noise type, the value used to define the filename is the noise variance.

-.. attention:: Intermediate folders are not automatically created but only the files.
-So be careful to create them before running long simulations!
+.. danger:: Intermediate folders are not automatically created but only the files.
+You won't get any warning message, so be careful to create them before running long simulations!

 .. _sim-sim-err-trk-thold: